-III.
-Out-of-Pocket Limit
+IV.
+Out-Of-Pocket Limit

-The Out-of-Pocket Limit is shown in the Benefits Outline.
-Eligible Out-of-Pocket expenses include only the Participant's Deductible, Copayment and/or Cost Sharing, if applicable, for eligible Covered Services.
-When the Out-of-Pocket Limit is met, benefits payable for Covered Services increase to 100% of the Maximum Allowance during the remainder of the Benefit Period, except for services that do not apply to the limit as listed in this Summary Plan Description.
+The Out-of-Pocket Limits for the Individual Option and the Family Option are stated in the Benefits Outline.
+The Out-of-Pocket Limit shall be based upon a Participant's eligible Out-of-Pocket expenses incurred during one Benefit Period.
+Eligible Out-of-Pocket expenses shall include only the Participant's Deductible, Copayments and Cost Sharing for eligible Covered Services.
+When the Out-of-Pocket Limit is met, benefits payable for Covered Services increase to 100% of the Maximum Allowance during the remainder of the Benefit Period, except for services that do not apply to the limit as listed in the Summary Plan Description.
 If a Participant is admitted as an Inpatient at the end of a Benefit Period and the hospitalization continues uninterrupted into the succeeding Benefit Period, all eligible Out-of-Pocket expenses incurred for Inpatient Hospital Services are considered part of the Benefit Period in which the date of admission occurred.